-It has been recognized since the beginning that the training capacity for enabling the target group to become engaged in income generating activities needs to be strengthened.
-Obviously the emphasis in this effort had to be on people who were working as trainers in the cottage industries identified as promising activities in Thi Qar.
+- 85. It has been recognized from the beginning that the training capacity for enabling the target group to become engaged in income generating activities needs to be strengthened.
+Obviously the emphasis in such an effort had to be on people who were working as trainers in the cottage industries identified as promising activities in Thi Qar. - 86.
 There were no clear quantitative targets maintained over time.
 Obviously during summer 2005 it was accepted by major stakeholders that 1500 unemployed people should receive training during the life of the project40.
-The project document did not include a specific number for the trainers to be trained for this purpose, and while during the third PSC meeting two trainers were believed to be necessary in each of the 13 types of cottage industry activities41 the second Progress Report covering the 1st half of 2005 mentions that the training of up to 100 trainers would be required.
+The project document did not include any number for the trainers to be trained for this purpose, and while during the third PSC meeting two trainers were believed to be necessary in each of the 13 types of cottage industry activities41 the second Progress Report covering the 1st half of 2005 mentions that the training of up to 100 trainers would be required. - 87.
+The last figures received by the evaluators indicate that 61 people attended training of trainers (ToT)42.
+Their average age is about 44 years43; they are usually married and hold either a B.Sc. or have a technical diploma.
+Approximately half of them had already received some specific training abroad (Morocco, Egypt, Spain and Jordan) in technical subjects as trainers which however dated back to the 1980s and 1990s.
+As early as July 2005, 52 trainers had already received training under the project, 35 male and 17 female.
+Women were mainly from the typically female-dominated areas such as sewing or food processing